 Instructions

-- Preheat the oven to 350°F and line a cupcake tin with liners.
+- Prep: Preheat the oven to 350°F and line a muffin tin with paper liners.

-- In a large mixing bowl, whisk together the eggs, pumpkin puree, almond butter, Greek yogurt, almond milk, maple syrup, vanilla, and coconut sugar until smooth.
+- Mix wet ingredients: In a large bowl, whisk together the eggs, pumpkin purée, almond butter, and Greek yogurt until smooth.
+Add the milk, maple syrup, vanilla, and coconut sugar, and whisk again until fully combined.

-- Add the almond flour, protein powder, pumpkin spice, cinnamon, and baking powder.
-Gently fold the mixture until everything is well combined.
+- Add dry ingredients: Add the almond flour, protein powder, pumpkin pie spice, cinnamon, and baking powder.
+Gently fold the dry ingredients into the wet until just combined — don’t overmix.

-- Divide the batter evenly between the muffin cups, filling each cup about two-thirds full.
-If you like, sprinkle extra chocolate chips on top.
+- Fill muffin cups: Divide the batter evenly among the muffin cups, filling each about two-thirds full.
+Sprinkle extra chocolate chips on top if you’d like.

 Melissa says